The Message Trust: Advance

 In 2017 The Message was a founding partner of Advance 2020 along with the Church of England, Evangelical Alliance, Hope, Luis Palau Association and Redeemed Christian Church of God (RCCG).
-Advance 2020 describes itself as ‘building towards a huge year of outreach throughout the UK in 2020’ and is additionally partnered with Church Army, Counties UK, Christian Vision for Men, Light, the Pais Movement, Fusion, Youth For Christ, EdgeFest, Kick London, The4Points, the Boys' Brigade, Stewardship, Activate Your Life and Elim Pentecostal Church.
+The groups are designed to encourage, train and disciple Christians for practicing and proclaiming the gospel into the world.
+This is achieved through monthly small group gatherings using the free 3-year mentoring material.
+The organisers say that Advance exists “for anyone who wants to grow their understanding of the gospel and their ability to share it”.
+Advance Groups run in churches, homes, universities, and a wide range of locations in more than 96 nations around the globe.
+Course materials are translated into native languages to equip the groups and churches as they are trained.

 Regional and international hubs

 During 2014, two UK hubs were launched to develop The Message's reach across the nation of Scotland and the Midlands region.
-In September 2015 Message Wales was launched when Ignite merged with the Message Trust.
+In September 2015, Message Wales was launched when Ignite merged with the Message Trust.
 Gary Smith, founder of Ignite was appointed Message Wales Director.
-Since then, The Message have established additional UK hub locations with offices in London, Yorkshire, the North East and the Midlands.
+Since then, The Message have established additional UK hub locations with offices across the UK.

 The Message South Africa launched in March 2014, first in Cape Town and then across South Africa.
 In 2016, The Message Canada was launched in Vancouver, Canada, followed by The Message Germany in Annaberg-Buchholz in 2017.